Did you know?

 The Kimberley Club Christmas menu for 1899 included turtle soup, mutton cutlets, aspic of foie gras, plum pudding and Stilton cheese.
 That was the last time anyone in Kimberley ate so well.
 As the siege continued and rations dried up, luminaries like Rhodes were served horseflesh disguised as ‘grilled prime veal fillet garni a la Siege’.

-Two royal visits to the Kimberley Club in the 20th Century yielded 2 potentially embarrassing incidents.
-In 1933 Prince George (son of King George V) choked on a fishbone during a gala dinner at the club.
+Two royal visits to the Kimberley Club yielded two potentially embarrassing incidents.
+In 1933, Prince George (son of King George V) choked on a fishbone during a gala dinner at the club.
 A local dentist (and club member) carefully removed the bone and there were no hard feelings.

 When Queen Elizabeth visited in 1947, she left a diamond ring next to the wash stand in the cloak room.
 The bedroom steward found the ring, returned it and was rewarded.